 A full explanation of the LCWIP process, and the opportunities it presents, will require a separate blog.
-In essence though, councils in England (outside London) are being asked (though not required) to follow a 3-stage process:
+In essence, though, councils in England (outside London) are being asked (though not required) to follow a three-stage process:

-- Identify and prioritise a costed programme of schemes to progressively develop that network; and
+- Identify and prioritise a costed programme of schemes to progressively develop that network

 And that brings me to the last, and most important, reason to be positive.
 Politics.

-Tomorrow, local cycling groups in towns and cities across Britain will be taking part in Space for Cycling bike rides.
-These were planned to raise the profile of the “cycling vote” ahead of the local elections taking place in every English shire county, in every council in Wales and Scotland, and in the six English regions which will be electing new metro-mayors on 4 May.
-We want as many candidates as possible to commit to plan and implement comprehensive high-quality local cycling networks.
-Many are already doing so, including all of the metro-mayoral candidates in Greater Manchester, the West Midlands and Tees Valley.
-If you too have local elections in your area, wherever you are in Britain, please help Cycling UK’s President Jon Snow to get your local candidates onside!
+In April, local cycling groups in towns and cities across Britain took part in Space for Cycling bike rides.
+These were planned to raise the profile of the ‘cycling vote’ ahead of the local elections that took place in every English shire county, in every council in Wales and Scotland, and in the six English regions which elected new Metro Mayors on 4 May.

-What we didn’t know though is that we’d also now be starting to focus on the candidates in a UK general election!
+What we didn’t know, though, is that we’d also be starting to focus on the candidates in a UK general election.

 We will continue to work over the coming months and years for a much greater proportion of transport spending to be devoted to local roads and streets, ensuring they are designed and maintained to be safe and attractive for people of all ages and abilities to get around on foot or by cycle.
 The health, environmental, economic and quality of life benefits of doing so will be enormous.